mickfuzz/phd4/_posts/thesis_chapters/2024-8-3-TheoreticalFramework.md

 ### An operationalised example of Activity Theory concepts in context

 To situate the learner at this stage, concepts explored within the context of this study.

 The following example gives broader picture by arranging the focus of the represenation as Cole does in describing the 5D programme  [@valsiner_cultural-historical_2007, p.497]

 ![](./Pictures/At_dia_3_v2.png){width=90%}
-Fig 3.x - environmental positioning
+Fig 3.x - environmental positioning with game making activity mediating the interactions between stakeholders.

+The broad intention here would be to examine the parts that make up each of the system with the learning experience being a partnership intervention between the activity systems of different stakeholders.

 The following diagram includes a break down of factors typified by Engeström's model.